dtcenter/MET/docs/Users_Guide/reformat_grid.rst

 4. The **-name list** option is a comma-separated list of output variable names which override the default choices.
 If specified, the number of names must match the number of variables to be written to the output file.

 5. The **-input_thresh n** option overrides the default required ratio of valid input files.
-This option does not apply to the -sub command where exactly two valid inputs are required.
+This option does not apply to the -subtract command where exactly two valid inputs are required.
 The default is 1.0.

 6. The **-vld_thresh n** option overrides the default required ratio of valid data at each grid point for an output value to be written.
 The default is 1.0.